teaching-on-testbeds/k8s-ml/README.md

 * [Deploy service using container orchestration (Kubernetes)](deploy_k8s/index.md)
 * [Deploy a load balanced service](deploy_lb/index.md)
 * [Deploy a service with dynamic scaling](deploy_hpa/index.md)

+---

+This material is based upon work supported by the National Science Foundation under Grant No. 2230079.